- Apply for admission to Saint Paul College.

 Students Selected for Financial Aid Verification

-Students should submit all required documentation within 45 days of the date of the letter’s request.
+Students should submit all required documentation within 30 days of the request.
 The financial aid process will not continue until the required documentation is received.
-Not submitting the requested documentation within 45 days without explanation may result in loss of eligibility for the current academic year.
+Not submitting the requested documentation in a timely manner may result in loss of eligibility for the current academic year.

 Once all required documentation has been received, students should allow a minimum of 14 business days for the verification process to be completed.
-If the FAFSA data is correct, the Financial Aid process will continue toward a complete and accurate file at which time the student Award Letter can be viewed on-line at www.saintpaul.edu under the student’s eServices account.
+If the FAFSA data matches the verification information, the Financial Aid process will continue toward a complete and accurate file at which time the student Award Letter can be viewed on-line at www.saintpaul.edu under the student’s eServices account.
 Any FAFSA discrepancies found as a result of the verification process will be corrected by the Financial Aid Office and electronically submitted to the central processor.
-Upon receiving a corrected FAFSA report from the central processor, a Revised Award Letter will be available to the student.
+Upon receiving a corrected FAFSA report from the central processor, an Award Letter will be available to the student.

 Any cases of suspected fraud of misreported information or altered documentation to fraudulently obtain federal funds will be discussed with Saint Paul College administration and referred to the Office of Inspector General of the Department of Education via Minnesota State Colleges and Universities.